Friday, October 18, 2024

 So, I called in a favor, in order to settle this question once and for all.

 I talked to a friend who has direct access to someone who knows a little something about the production of the film "Seven", directed by DAVID FINCHER, if they'd ask this person if that shot is a visual effects shot.
 And I got an answer: it's an in-camera shot.
 No visual effects were used to create this shot.
-The shot was filmed a long lens on a platform.
+The shot was filmed with a long lens on a platform.
 The heat shimmer is all real, captured in-camera.

 The internet allows misinformation to thrive, and ultimately is an existential threat to truth.
 Even though misinformation about how movies are made is relatively innocuous when compared to almost anything else, it's up to folks who know what they're talking about to correct the information.
 And this blog post represents me taking my own medicine, when I said people should do something when they see misinformation online: